JahnStar/PowerPoint-InteractiveAI/README.md

 ## Installation

 There is no separate installation required.
 Simply download the PowerPoint file and run it with Microsoft PowerPoint.
+One crucial step to follow is to replace the API keys within the DataModule macro with your own.

 ## Dependencies